Skip to content

 Pro feature

 Schedule import uses AI-powered OCR and requires a Pro or Factory subscription.
-Free-tier users will see an upgrade prompt.
+Free-tier users will see an upgrade prompt and a PRO badge on the Import button.

 If a track day already exists for the same date, you will be asked whether to update the existing track day with the schedule data or create a new one.